dbrain/soggy/README.md

 Ok, some tests were added so it's not so HAHA worthy.
 But they're really basic and probably lacking coverage.

 # Developer rambling to himself goes here
+## TODO
+* Move server on to Context instead of Request (it was put on Request before Context existed)
+* Move this kind of stuff into github issues and clean up README.md

 # Parameters in URL:
 * Reflection to look at the handler.
 * If first param is pointer to Context type pass in Context